Ficool

 "My dad started my training when I was four," she said, her gummy smile returning as if she hadn't just dismantled three grown boys.
 "He's all bark and no bite, Epione.
 His grip was as loose as a mussel."

 The rest of the morning was a whirlwind.
 Our new advisor, Ms. Connosseu, was stoic and sharp.
-We met the class president of Dream-2—a girl named Everdawn who seemed just as cold and dismissive as the bullies from our old section.
+We met the class president of Dream-2, a girl named Everdawn who seemed just as cold and dismissive as the bullies from our old section.

 We drove to a vibrant, nature-themed diner called The Green Panlafilo.
-The interior was a sanctuary of hanging vines and soft led lights.
+The interior was a sanctuary of hanging vines and soft LED lights.

-"Lola is Filipino for grandmother.
-She was the most patient person I knew.
+"My obāchan used to take me here," Chizuru said softly as we sat by the window.
+"She was the most patient person I knew.
 She's the reason my sister and I stopped fighting.
-Whenever we would visit her, I could never be not shocked on how we always have hidden pocket money's and treats"
+Whenever we would visit her in the Philippines, I could never be not shocked on how we always had hidden pocket money and treats."

 I froze, the words dying in my throat.

-"She's dead," Chaeryoung whispered.
+"She's dead," Chizuru whispered.

 More Chapters